-I think so.
-I brought everything you said to get – the tape measure, the razor knife.
+Greg Quimby: I think so.
+I brought everything you said to get – the tape measure, the razor knives.
 I also picked up the work gloves, the respirator and the safety glasses.
 But I’m wondering why no staple gun?

-Baby powder.
-What this will allow us to do is put a little on any of our bare skin, anything that is not covered by the gloves and our long sleeve shirts.
-And it’ll keep the insulation from irritating, the fiberglass can irritate a lot of people.
-So it’ll make it a little more pleasant and it kind of smells sort of good.
+Danny Lipford: Baby powder.
+What this will allow us to do is put a little of it on any of our bare skin, anything that is not covered by the gloves and our long sleeve shirts.
+And it’ll keep the insulation from irritating, the fiberglass can irritate a lot of people and so it’ll make it a little more pleasant and plus it kind of smells sort of good.

 Once we’re set up with our safety gear we’re ready to roll out the insulation.
 You’ll want to measure the length of the cavity you’re filling and cut the insulation to fit it snuggly.
 But here we’re also measuring the width because the floor joists in this old home are not spaced consistently so we’re using insulation designed for 24-inch spacing and cutting it down to fit each individual space.